ayushgagarwal/Predict_Life_Expectancy/README.md

-# Predict_Life_Expectancy
+# Predict Life Expectancy

-The model is able to predict the life expectancy of a person considering a number of factors.
+The model predicts the life expectancy of a person considering a number of factors like developing/developed country, income, schooling, medical history, alcohol, etc.

-The data is pre-processed and EDA is performed to make sense of it.
+I have pre-processed and performed EDA on the data before moving to choosing the model.

-I have used Linear Regression to make the prediction.
+I have used Linear Regression to make the prediction with R-squared value being 0.82., hence I think the model performs reasonably well to make the prediction.

+Programming Lnaguage used - Python